 At the GREATER PRINCETON CHAMPIONSHIP in December, trophies will be presented to all individual winners, plaques to teams, and there will be a souvenir trophy for all players.

 - ADDITIONAL INFORMATION – Please do not park in the fire lanes.
 Parental supervision is required for the duration of the tournament and children are asked not to roam through the school.
 Pizza, sandwiches and snacks are sold onsite and parents may access our wireless internet service from the Campus Center.

 START TIMES - 10:30 a.m. for Over 1000 sections, 12:30 p.m. for Under 1000 and unrated sections.

-SNOWDAYS - If it is necessary to postpone the tournament because of snow, there will be an early morning announcement at www.pds.org.
+SNOWDAYS - If it is necessary to postpone the tournament because of snow, there will be an early morning announcement at www.pds.org, and by email (if you registered online).
 Early registration online will be transferred to the tournament make up day (usually one week later) unless you email to cancel.